 Seeking purpose, meaning, and joy in the world all around us is extremely important for our wellbeing, and that does not change when a loved one is diagnosed with Alzheimer’s disease.
-Nonetheless, continuing to stay involved with hobbies and interests could become difficult, given that it’s common for people during the early stages of dementia to withdraw from tasks that were once gratifying.
+Nonetheless, continuing to stay involved with hobbies for seniors could become difficult, given that it’s common for people during the early stages of dementia to withdraw from tasks that were once gratifying.

 For family caregivers, helping to reignite that spark and offering engaging hobbies for seniors is key.
 These pointers should help: